-These enchanting books help children prepare for First Communion, learn about their faith, and grow closer to Jesus.
+These beautiful books help children prepare for First Communion, learn about their faith, and grow closer to Jesus.

-Spiritual reading is vital to the Christian life, and has been since the beginning of the Church.
+Spiritual reading has been vital to Christian life since the Church’s earliest years.
 St. Paul wrote to his disciple Timothy, “Attend to reading” (1 Tim 4:13).
-Since then, countless saints have proclaimed the benefits of reading spiritual books.
+Since then, countless saints have encouraged us to read spiritual books.

 I asked other Catholic parents and friends, and together we came up with this list of engaging “living books” that encourage a child’s life of faith.
 They’re books children can read on their own that will help them prepare for First Communion, learn about their faith, and grow closer to Jesus.

 If you’re looking for something similar for the children in your life, check out these 10 books of “spiritual reading” for children.